nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - `Unit`: Unit of measurement of the Food
 - `Quantity`: Quantity of the Food
 - `ExpiryDate`: Expiry Date of the Food
+- `Tags` : Tags attached to a Food

 #### General Consideration Design